tangledhelix/DP_wandering/README.md

 ### Forum notes ###

 Watch out for Greek characters.
-I think Guiguts has some new tools for this.
+I think Guiguts may have some new tools for this.

+Search with `\p{Greek}`; as mentioned in the forum post cited below, a few strays are in the English text, it seems like; handle those.
+There only seem to be 2 lines of legitimate Greek.

 > I've noticed several cases of the OCR containing a Greek Capital Letter Mu (ie unicode U+039C) instead of what should clearly from context be the Latin letter M.
 >